griffin-oly/realm_tools/roles/system_setup/README.md

 Role Name
 =========

 A role to copy the templates to support AD logins.
+As well as general system setup with common packages and users added

 Requirements
 ------------